Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

 This means that there should be quick turnaround for patches to be proposed, reviewed, and committed.
 Changes should not sit in a queue for long.

-Here are some tips to help keep the development working as intended:
+Here are some tips to help keep the development working as intended.
+These are guidelines for the normal and expected development process.
+Developers can use their judgement to deviate from these guidelines when they have a good reason to do so.

 - Keep each change small and self-contained.
 - Reach out for a 1-on-1 review so things move quickly.